jay23606/kucoin-rebalancer/README.md

 Define pairs, percentage amounts, usdt amount and threshold for rebalance:

+Press Esc to exit and sell to usdt

 ```csharp
 List<PairInfo> pairs = new List<PairInfo>() {
     new PairInfo("BTC3L-USDT", .25m),